zapidan/newsletter-hub/docs/TESTING_GUIDE.md

   - ✅ Button is disabled during the operation
   - ✅ Loading state clears after operation completes

-### 2. Toggle Bookmark Functionality (NEW)
+### 2. Reading Queue Functionality (UPDATED)

-**Test Case 2.1: Basic Bookmark Toggle**
+**Test Case 2.1: Basic Queue Toggle**
 - **Steps:**
   1. Navigate to the Inbox page
-  2. Find a newsletter and locate the bookmark button (should be next to the like button)
+  2. Find a newsletter and locate the reading queue button (bookmark-style icon)
-  3. Click the bookmark button
+  3. Click the reading queue button
-  4. Verify the bookmark icon changes color (yellow when bookmarked)
+  4. Verify the icon changes color (yellow when in queue)
-  5. Refresh the page and verify the bookmark state persists
+  5. Navigate to the Reading Queue page to verify newsletter appears
-  6. Click the bookmark button again to remove bookmark
+  6. Return to Inbox and click the button again to remove from queue
-  7. Verify the bookmark icon returns to gray
+  7. Verify the icon returns to gray and newsletter is removed from queue

 - **Expected Results:**
-  - ✅ Bookmark button exists and is visible
+  - ✅ Reading queue button exists and is clearly visible
-  - ✅ Bookmark icon updates immediately (optimistic update)
+  - ✅ Queue icon updates immediately (optimistic update)
-  - ✅ Changes persist after page refresh
+  - ✅ Changes persist across page navigation
   - ✅ Newsletter list remains visible throughout the operation
+  - ✅ Newsletter appears/disappears from Reading Queue page correctly

-**Test Case 2.2: Bookmark Button Loading State**
+**Test Case 2.2: Queue Button Loading State**
 - **Steps:**
-  1. Click the bookmark button
+  1. Click the reading queue button
   2. Observe the button during the API call

 - **Expected Results:**
-  - ✅ Button shows a loading spinner while processing
+  - ✅ Button shows loading spinner during API call
-  - ✅ Button is disabled during the operation
+  - ✅ Button is disabled during loading
-  - ✅ Loading state clears after operation completes
+  - ✅ Loading state clears after completion

+### 3. Reading Queue Integration
 ### 3. Reading Queue Functionality

 **Test Case 3.1: Add/Remove from Queue**
 - **Steps:**
   1. Find a newsletter not in the reading queue
-  2. Click the reading queue button (bookmark-style icon, different from bookmark)
+  2. Click the reading queue button (yellow bookmark-style icon)
-  3. Verify the icon changes to indicate it's in the queue (blue color)
+  3. Verify the icon changes to indicate it's in the queue (filled yellow)
   4. Navigate to the Reading Queue page
   5. Verify the newsletter appears in the queue
   6. Return to Inbox and click the queue button again to remove